 Examples

-- Mark has two prior convictions for robbery.
-(This is a “serious felony.”3) A decade later, he is charged with burglary of a residence, another serious felony.4 Normally the maximum prison sentence for California burglary is only six years.5 But Mark is a “third striker.”
-So he faces a mandatory sentence of 25 years to life.
+- Mark has two prior convictions for robbery (a serious felony).3 A decade later, he is charged with burglary of a residence (another serious felony) in California.4 Normally the maximum prison sentence for burglary is six years.5 Though since Mark is a “third striker,” he faces a mandatory sentence of 25 years to life.

 - Sophia has a prior conviction for carjacking.
-She is charged with grand theft for shoplifting from a jewelry store.
-Because carjacking is a serious felony, she is a “second striker.”
-6 This means her potential prison term for the grand theft charge will be twice as long as the normal sentence.
+She is later charged with grand theft.
+Because carjacking is a serious felony, she is a “second striker.”6 This means her potential prison term for the grand theft charge will be twice as long as the normal sentence.

-Our California criminal defense attorneys answer the following questions below:
+Below our California criminal defense attorneys discuss the following topics:

 You are a “third strike” defendant if:

-- You have two (2) prior convictions for serious or violent felonies; AND
+- You have two prior convictions for serious or violent felonies; and

 - You are currently charged with another serious or violent crime felony.

-If both of these are true, then you face a sentence of twenty-five (25) years to life for your current charge.7
+If both of these are true, then you face a sentence of 25 years to life for your current charge.7

-What if you have two strike priors for serious or violent felonies—but your current felony charge is NOT for a “strike” offense?
-In that case, your third strike sentence will be double the normal sentence for that felony.8
+If you have two prior strikes – but your current felony charge is not a “strike” offense – then your sentence will be double the normal sentence for that felony.8

 Example: Manuel has prior convictions for residential burglary and for robbery.
 These are both “strike” offenses.
 He is arrested for possession of hallucinogens for sale.
 This is a felony–but not a serious or violent one.

-Manuel is a third striker felon.
-But his third strike is not for a serious or violent felony.
+Manuel is a third striker felon, but his third strike is not for a serious or violent felony.
 So he will not be sentenced to 25 years to life.
-But he will face double the normal prison term for possession for sale of a controlled substance.
+Instead he will face double the normal prison term for possession for sale of a controlled substance.

-In a few cases, a third striker can receive 25 years to life even if their third offense is not a serious or violent felony.
+In a few cases, you can receive 25 years to life even if your third offense is not a serious or violent felony.
 This will happen if:

-- The third offense is a felony sex crime and/or requires sex offender registration.
-(There are exceptions to this for more minor sex crimes like indecent exposure.)
+- The third offense is a felony sex crime and/or requires sex offender registration (there are exceptions for more minor sex crimes like indecent exposure);

-- The defendant used a firearm or was armed with a firearm or deadly weapon when they committed the third offense.
+- You used a firearm or were armed with a firearm or deadly weapon when you committed the third offense;

-- The defendant intended to cause great bodily injury when they committed the third offense; OR
+- You intended to cause great bodily injury when you committed the third offense; or

-- One of the strike priors is on a shortlist of particularly serious offenses.
-These include “sexually violent” offenses, sex crimes involving children under 14, and murder or manslaughter.9
+- One of your prior strikes is on a shortlist of particularly serious offenses: These include “sexually violent” offenses, sex crimes involving children under 14, and murder or manslaughter.9

-Example: Let’s take Manuel from our example above.
-Instead of burglary and robbery, let’s say that one of his strike priors was lewd acts with a minor child.
+Example: Let us take Manuel from our example above.
+Instead of burglary and robbery, say one of his prior strikes was instead lewd acts with a minor child.

 Manuel’s current charge of drug possession for sale is not a strike offense.
-But he has this serious sex crime on his record.
-So he can receive a 25-year-to-life sentence under three strikes law for this charge.
+However, he has this serious sex crime on his record.
+Therefore, he can receive a 25-year-to-life sentence under the “three strikes” law for this charge.

 California’s “three strikes” law is technically a “two strikes” law as well.